The latest issue of Game Developer

 , with the site offering six months and a year's subscriptions

 as a single issue.
-Newsstand copies of the magazine will also shortly be available at North American outlets including Barnes & Noble and other specialty bookstores.
+Newsstand copies of the magazine will also shortly be available at North American outlets including Fry's Electronics and Barnes & Noble.